dhatcher8/movie-classification/README.md

 # Approach Overview

 Our goal in this project was to create a supervised learning model that would accurately classify a movie's genre based on its poster.
 In order to do this, we needed to obtain genre classification and poster images for a significant amount of movies.
 We found a dataset of movie data that was harvested from TMDB and from that large dataset, we preprocessed the data to cut away unnecessary information and to fit the parameters of our model.
 From our preprocessed data, we created a smaller subset of the data in order to test potential models with efficiency.
 After extensive research, it was clear that convolutional neural networks are the most used and effective supervised learning technique for classify images.
+Other methods including dimensionality reduction algorithms like PCA were found to have certain pitfalls when dealing with data like ours in which there is a high likelyhood that our dataset will be imbalanced with more of genres like drama and comedy than western films.
+Implementing these methods would train the model to find those genres better, rather than being a good classifier for all genres.

 Finding this, we decided to create a cnn and then run experiments changing a single variable at a time to hone in on the overall most efficient and accurate classification model.
-Our final convolutional neural network is a -------------------------------------- ** EXPLANATION OF FINAL MODEL HERE ** ----------------------------------------

 # Data Collection